Try Sleeping with a Broken Heart

 "Try Sleeping with a Broken Heart" is a song by American recording artist Alicia Keys.
 It was released as the second single (third in the UK) from her fourth studio album, The Element of Freedom (2009).
 The ballad has been hailed by many music critics as the best track from the album.
 It marks a departure in Keys' artistic production.
 This single was Keys' third consecutive top 10 hit from The Element of Freedom in the United Kingdom.
 It was also the 99th most successful song of the year 2010 in the Billboard Hot 100.
 A remix of the song features American rapper, Maino.

 Composition and style

-"Try Sleeping with a Broken Heart" is a downtempo song written by Keys, NAJ - lyricist Patrick Reynolds and Jeff Bhasker in the key of F major (pesante) with a time signature in common time and a tempo of 83 beats per minute and combines elements of synths and drums to create a retro 1980s power ballad feel.
+"Try Sleeping with a Broken Heart" is a downtempo song written by Keys, Patrick Reynolds and Jeff Bhasker in the key of F major (pesante) with a time signature in common time and a tempo of 83 beats per minute and combines elements of synths and drums to create a retro 1980s power ballad feel.
 The vocal range spans from E_{3} to D_{5}.
 The basic chord progression of the song is B_{♭}, C, and F.

 In the lyrics, the narrator vows to move on from a failed relationship, but struggles to overcome constant thoughts of her lover.